 Hanging Out Near the MuseumCovering almost 800 acres in Midtown Manhattan, the legendary Central Park is virtually the backyard of the Metropolitan Museum of Art.
 To the west of the museum, there is an extensive network of trails and walkways leading to the Great Lawn, Delacorte Theatre and many other notable features of this urban green space.
 Rising nearly 70 feet above the ground, the ancient Cleopatra's Needle obelisk is a must-visit attraction that's a stone's throw away from the museum.
 Overlooking the hustle and bustle of Fifth Avenue, the steps leading to the 82nd Street Main Entrance of the museum also tend to attract flocks of exciting visitors.
 Street vendors selling quick bites and cool artwork like to hug the space close to these popular steps.

 Museum GalleriesBoasting a collection of more than 2 million items, the Metropolitan Museum of Art immerses visitors in the world's greatest cultures.
 Featuring ticket counters and customer service desks, the Great Hall is the best starting point for exploring the venue's extensive collection.
 The central portion of the first level is mostly occupied by the Medieval Art, European Sculpture and Decorative Arts and Arms and Armor galleries.
 The Greek and Roman Art and Egyptian Art halls are some other notable sections of the first floor.
 Admirers of the Renaissance should head to the second level that includes more than 20 galleries which make up the European Paintings section.
-Dedicated to the United States, the Great American Wing takes up a large portion of the second floor's northeastern corner.
+Dedicated to the United States, the American Wing takes up a large portion of the second floor's northeastern corner.
 Other highlights on that level include the Asian Art and Ancient Near Eastern Art halls.
 Consisting of more than 2,500 works that once belonged to a wealthy American financier and art lover, the Robert Lehman galleries include some of the most impressive private collections of fine art in the world.
+Click to book your Metropolitan Museum of Art VIP Empty Met tour.

 Dining at The MetLocated on the Ground Level below the first floor, The Cafeteria feeds most of the hungry patrons at the Met.
 Having a seating capacity of well over 1,000 people, this large dining hall serves a wide variety of casual food options, ranging from sandwiches and fries to pasta and pizza.
+If you're looking for some quick dining options, the Petrie Court Café and the American Wing Café available for quick bites at the museum.
 On the fourth floor, the Dining Room provides a more private and relaxed dining experience.
 This restaurant is conveniently located next to the Patrons Lounge, which has a family-friendly layout.
 The seasonal Cantor Roof Garden Bar serves craft beer and fine spirits along with great views of the NYC's skyline and the lush Central Park.

 Visiting Metropolitan Museum of ArtWhenever you visit the "Met", whether for a day or an afternoon, you're sure to find something of interest and delight you.